Skip to content

 Rest and Stress Reduction

-Why it matters: Stress directly worsens IBS symptoms through the gut-brain axis.
+Stress directly worsens IBS symptoms through the gut-brain axis.
+Reducing stress during a flare is not optional — it accelerates recovery.

 What to do: